 where the features $p,c$ are obtained from the identical composite image $x^{pc}$ (thus the term is divided by $\frac{1}{2}$ for normalization). $sg(\cdot)$ represents `stop gradient', which helps stabilize the training. $p$ and $c$ are indeed hard negative pairs since they involve some context information from each other due to convolution and pooling operations, thereby helping the model to learn robust and discriminative feature representations.
 Thus the total contrastive loss is formulated as:

-Since the query view, canvas view, and paste view share the online network, we believe that the features of these views should be in the same feature space.
+Since the query, canvas, and paste views share the online network, we believe that the features of these views should be in the same feature space.
 Thus, \modelName-M only needs a single queue to provide negative samples for features of all the three views, in contrast to the usage of multiple queues as in \cite{xie2021detco,yang2021instance}.

-\subsection{Extension to other SSL methods}
+\subsubsection{Extension to other SSL methods.}

-As \modelName defines a model-agnostic pretext task and requires minor modifications to the SSL methods, we also choose two other representative approaches, \ie, DenseCL~\cite{wang2021dense} and SimSiam~\cite{chen2021exploring}, to validate its effectiveness, denoted as \modelName-D and \modelName-S, respectively.
-Specifically, DenseCL~\cite{wang2021dense} focuses on dense prediction tasks and has two learning objectives, \ie, the instance-level contrastive loss as in MoCo v2 and the pixel-level dense loss.
-Therefore, \modelName-D includes the proposed region-level loss seamlessly as in \modelName-M and remains the pixel-level loss.
+As \modelName defines a model-agnostic pretext task and requires minor modifications to the SSL methods, we also choose two other representative approaches, \ie, DenseCL~\cite{wang2021dense} and SimSiam~\cite{chen2021exploring}, to further validate its effectiveness, denoted as \modelName-D and \modelName-S, respectively.
+Specifically, DenseCL~\cite{wang2021dense} focuses on dense prediction tasks and has two learning objectives, \ie, the instance-level contrastive loss as in MoCov2 and the pixel-level dense loss.
+Therefore, \modelName-D includes the proposed region-level loss seamlessly as in \modelName-M and keeps the pixel-level loss unchanged.
 For SimSiam~\cite{chen2021exploring}, it only adopts instance-level positive pairs $\{p,k^+\}$ for training.
-Thus, we only enrich the set of positive pairs by collecting those abundant instance- and region-level positive pairs provided by \modelName-S for training while retaining the other components.
+Thus, we only enrich the positive pairs by collecting those abundant instance- and region-level positive pairs provided by \modelName-S while retaining the other components.
+Similar strategy is adopted for vision transformer backbones~\cite{xu2021vitae,liu2021swin,dosovitskiy2020image} with MoBy~\cite{MOBY}.
 Please refer to the supplementary for details.